CounterpartyXCP/Documentation/Developer_Guide/counterpartyd_9_49_4.md

 the main characteristics of `counterparty-lib` are:
 - it is a "pure" Python library and don't contains any command line script.
-- it can be installed/upgraded with a simple `pip install counterparty-lib`
+- it can be installed/upgraded with a simple `pip3 install counterparty-lib`
 - it don't needs/manages a Wallet but only a block explorer (btw that why, in the API, the pubkey parameter is now mandatory if not present in the blockchain)
 - it don't needs/manages user configuration file